aniabw/emojiscalculator/readme.md

 ## How to run this project

-* If you want to use PHP’s built in the webserver then go to emojiscalculator\public folder and run php -S localhost:8000 command (in the console)
+* If you want to use PHP’s built in the webserver then go to emojiscalculator\public folder and run (in the console)
+> php -S localhost:8000
 * In your browser go to http://localhost:8000/calculator url

 ```php